ersilia-os/pharmacogx-embeddings/README.md

 # PharmacoGx Embeddings
 Calculate drug, gene, variant and disease graph embeddings based on pharmacogenomics knowledge.

-## :construction: This is library is in continuous development and it is currently intended for internal use.
+## :construction: This is library is in continuous development and it is intended for internal use.
 We are currently working on it.
 Stay tuned! :construction:

 Real-time project progress will be tracked via [GitHub Projects](https://github.com/orgs/ersilia-os/projects/7/views/1).